tamagusko/ai-transatlantic-hackathon/README.md

 ## Sustainable Supply Chain DeepHack

-Our project uses artificial intelligence, smart lockers, and optimization algorithms to solve the problem of last-mile product deliveries.
+Our idea centers on using smart lockers as an alternative to multiple delivery attempts.
+We use the two-step confirmation and redirection system.
+If the customer cannot receive the product for some reason, he has the alternative of receiving it in a locker of his choice.

 ## Team 01: